-The Zodiac sign… Everyone loves a good horoscope now and again, but I think I err on the side of caution when it comes those that are true “believers”.
+The Zodiac sign… Everyone loves a good horoscope now and again, but I think I err on the side of caution when it comes to those that are true “believers”.
 It’s like horse people (no offence) I get it horses are great, conversation over.
 But when it comes to horoscopes or predicting things to come, isn’t it all suppose to be fun and games???
-Like I love a good fortune cookie, and have even to been to wish upon a star, but not even Jiminy cricket himself could convince me otherwise.
+Like I love a good fortune cookie, and have even been known to wish upon a star, but not even Jiminy cricket himself could convince me otherwise.

 Reminded me of an interesting date I had the pleasure of experiencing once.
 Looking back now it was going really well but then he pulls a piece a paper out of his pocket the moment before the lights go down in the movie (on our first date might I add) and starts reading off the type of person I am based on my zodiac sign, then whispers “by the way our signs are VERY compatible”.

 Here are a few reasons this was a bad idea:

 2. I’m now trapped in the dark with you for a 2 hour cinematic experience where you’re probably enjoying the film and naming our children, and all I’m thinking is WHY ME!!!